Ramadan is the holiest month in the Islamic calendar, where Muslims fast from dawn to sunset as part of Ramadan etiquette.

 Muslim Etiquette for Non-Muslims During Ramadan

 Ramadan is a month of abundant opportunities and blessings.
-Muslims invite their non-Muslims friends to participate in various activities.
-For instance, they may invite them to eat with them during special occasions.
-This includes iftar and Eid, which marks the end of Ramadan.
+Muslims invite their non-Muslim friends to participate in various activities.
+For instance, they may invite them to eat with them on special occasions.
+This includes iftar and Eid, which mark the end of Ramadan.

 As a non-Muslim, there may be a lot of questions about Ramadan.
 You may also have questions when it comes to etiquette.

-For example, how should you treat your Muslims or Turkish friends during Ramadan?
+For example, how should you treat your Muslim or Turkish friends during Ramadan?
 Should you treat them the same as usual?
 What do you say to a Muslim during Ramadan?

 Here, it’s good to be considerate and understanding.
 Let’s read on to learn more about this holy month.
 We’ll also discuss what to say to Muslim friends during Ramadan.